thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

   allow a Verifier to operate a more general policy than that for Measurement Value as above, by allowing a token to contain any firmware entries signed by a known Signer ID, without checking for a uniquely registered version.
+* Certification Reference - if present, this value could be used as a hint to locate an entry in the PSA Certification database associated with the attesting device.

 # IANA Considerations